gennadiy-gaysha/portfolio_project_4/README.md

   This helps mitigate the risk of clickjacking attacks where an attacker tricks a user into interacting with a page within an iframe, potentially leading to unintended actions.
+- Commit these changes and push them to GitHub.
+- Navigate to your app on [Heroku](https://heroku.com) and select 'Settings' in the menubar.
+- Click 'Reveal Config Vars' and delete the following:
+  <br>`PORT: 8000`
+  <br>`DISABLE_COLLECTSTATIC: 1`
 - !!!
 Important note: When we are using Cloudinary for handling static and media files in our Django project, we typically don't need to run the `collectstatic` command before deployment (`python manage.py collectstatic`).